 Two national diplomas sanction these courses:

-The isdaT offers students exceptional working conditions through its pedagogical framework, its 10,000 square meters premises, the facilities of the technical suites, its centre for the loan of equipment and the resources of the library and the historical collection.
+The isdaT offers students exceptional working conditions through its pedagogical framework, its 10,000 square meters premises, the facilities of the technical suites, its centre for the loan of equipment and the resources of the library (modern, audiovisual, historical and artwork collections).

 Façade de l'isdaT beaux-arts, 2013